Salon Management: Rent a Hairdressing Chair Advice

 For a small amount of expense and effort at the start of the agreement, you can avoid huge headaches and costs later down the line should things not go to plan.

 To ensure things run smoothly, it is essential you do the bulk of your thinking prior to the arrangements rather than attempting to put out fires after the chair has already been rented out.
-It is important you try to envisage the potential pitfalls and agree upon agreed actions such events occur.
-To help you out and protect your business we have made a list to kick you off.
+It is important you try to envisage the potential pitfalls and agree upon a contract so you both know where you stand at all times.
+To help you out and protect your business we have made a list of questions to ask when renting out a salon chair…

 Things to consider…